Outrage, Condemnation Over Deadly Gaza Hospital Strike - UrduPoint

 Qatar's foreign ministry called the strike "a brutal massacre" and "a heinous crime against defenceless civilians".

-In a statement, the Gulf state called the attack on Ahli Arab Hospital a "blatant violation of the provisions of international law" and a "dangerous escalation in the course of the confrontations".
+In a statement, the Gulf state called the explosion at Ahli Arab Hospital a "blatant violation of the provisions of international law" and a "dangerous escalation in the course of the confrontations".

 - Tunisia -

-Hundreds of angry protesters gathered outside the French embassy in Tunisia on Tuesday, also denouncing the US, after the hospital strike.
+Hundreds of angry protesters gathered outside the French embassy in Tunisia on Tuesday, also denouncing the US.

 "The French and Americans are allies of Zionists," demonstrators shouted, according to an AFP journalist.